 Redefine the bottom line

-Become a finance expert with purpose by learning to integrate people, profits, and the planet into the bottom line.
-Through this one-of-a-kind program, you’ll fuse knowledge of accounting and financial management from Waterloo’s School of Accounting and Finance with the Faculty of Environment’s expertise in sustainability.
-Plus, you’ll be able to explore careers and gain valuable skills for your career by graduating with 16 months of paid co-op work experience.
+That means a growing demand for a new breed of financial experts who can integrate people, profits, and the planet into the bottom line.
+Through this one-of-a-kind program, you’ll fuse knowledge of accounting and financial management with expertise in sustainability.
+And with 16 months of paid co-op work experience, you can explore careers and gain valuable skills before you graduate!

 - Kickstart your credentials.
-The Sustainability and Financial Management (SFM) program is a direct route to a Chartered Professional Accountant (CPA) or Chartered Financial Analyst (CFA) designation.
+Sustainability and Financial Management (SFM) is a direct route to a Chartered Professional Accountant (CPA) or Chartered Financial Analyst (CFA) designation.

 - Grow your own green business.
 Have an idea for an environmental business or social enterprise?
 Take a course in green entrepreneurship.
-Or drop by Velocity Start @ Environment to work on your business plan with one-on-one coaching from experienced advisors.
+Or drop by Entrepreneurship at Environment (E @ E) to work on your business plan with one-on-one coaching from experienced advisors.

 - Graduate with a Bachelor of Sustainability and Financial Management (BSFM)

-- Offered by the School of Accounting and Finance, Faculty of Arts
+- Offered by the School of Accounting and Finance and Faculty of Environment

 What will you learn?